HEALTHIER DOUBLE CHOCOLATE ZUCCHINI MUFFINS

 Store leftovers: store cooled double chocolate zucchini muffins in an air-tight container

 Any tips for grating zucchini?
-A few tips for grating zucchini include: 1) after washing your zucchini, cut off the rounded end and use the stem-end as a handle while grating; 2) I like to use a simple 3D, or box grater, to grate my zucchinis for this double chocolate zucchini muffin recipe.
+A few tips for grating zucchini include: 1) after washing your zucchini, cut off the rounded end and use the stem-end as a handle while grating; 2) I like to use a simple 3D, or box grater, to grate my zucchinis for this healthy chocolate zucchini muffins recipe.
 I place my grater on a dinner plate, and while applying medium pressure, quickly move the zucchini up and down the grater, always keeping the zucchini touching the grater (it grates on the downward motion).
 The box grater keeps most of the zucchini pieces inside of it, and the plate is a simple surface to transfer your grated zucchini over to a measuring cup on and then to clean afterwards; and 3) don’t select a super small grating size for zucchinis, they will turn to mush.
 I use the larger, circular holes on my box grater.
 Similar to what you might use for a block of cheese.

 Do you recommend adding the optional mini chocolate chips to the top of these muffins?
 Since you’re already doubling-down on the chocolate, why stop?
 The mini chocolate chips on the top really add to the overall double chocolate muffin experience in my opinion, so I would say you should go for it!